 If you are concerned as a result of COVID-19

 - If you are a student who is concerned as a result of COVID-19, the University’s Student Wellbeing Service can offer support and guidance.
 Please contact the Student Wellbeing Service by emailing email@example.com.
 A member of staff will get in touch with you directly.

 - If you are a member of staff concerned as a result of COVID-19, please contact the Staff Wellbeing Service by emailing firstname.lastname@example.org.

 If a colleague or student approaches you for advice having recently returned from specified countries and areas

 Please refer the colleague or student to this dedicated webpage and to the Public Health Agency website, Foreign and Commonwealth Office (FCO) website and GOV.UK website for the latest updates and guidance.

 If you are concerned about the impact on your studies

 Please contact your School Office if you are concerned about the impact on your studies.

 The government has published guidance on immigration provisions made by the Home Office for individuals in the UK who are unable to return to specified countries and areas.
 Read the Home Office guidance.

-If you are an International student and your visa is due to expire, please contact International Student Support for advice: email@example.com.
+If you are an International student and your visa is due to expire, please contact Immigration Support Service for advice: email@example.com.